For many DIYers, cutting aluminum is integral in many home projects. This soft metal is used in many materials, from the roof to a bike frame.

 - It does an excellent job of cutting finished aluminum

-- This ultra-sharp blade can also cut through most materials without kickback
+- This ultra-sharp blade can also cut through most materials without a kickback

 - It can fit in a standard 6 1/2 -inch circular saw